Car Accident Risks in Winston-Salem, North Carolina

 Statute of Limitations in Winston Salem, North Carolina

-A car accident claim falls under personal injury law, which has a statute of limitations of three years.
-This means that you have three years from the accident to file a personal injury claim.
-If you do not file your claim within this time frame, you will be barred from recovery.
+A car accident claim falls under personal injury law, which usually has a statute of limitations of three years.
+This means that you have three years from the accident to settle your personal injury claim or file a lawsuit to preserve the statute of limitations.
+If you do not file your claim within the applicable time frame required by law, you will be barred from recovery.
+That is why it is important to speak to an attorney about what the statute of limitations is in your particular case.

 Proving Negligence in Winston-Salem Car Accident Claims